-Donald Trumps Says NBC, ABC, CBS All ‘Fake News’
+Donald Trump Says NBC, ABC, And CBS Are All ‘Fake News’

 It’s well-known that Donald Trump watches Fox News, and has called in to various shows on the network to share his thoughts.
 It has also been reported that Donald Trump maintains a close relationship with Fox News anchor Sean Hannity, and the two speak on the phone frequently.

-Donald Trump’s interview with The Daily Caller took place on Wednesday in the Oval Office.
+Donald Trump’s interview with the Daily Caller took place on Wednesday in the Oval Office.
 A complete transcript of the interview is available on their website.